Awesome

 The prebuilt releases also include manpages that collect the command-line help in one place.
 These manpages converted into Markdown format are also included in the repository here.

-If you have a question that's not answered by this documentation, feel free to start a discussion.
+If you have a question that's not answered by this documentation, please start a discussion.

 Terminology and data model